 This site makes you work for a bit for your free food samples; you’ll need to post an honest review of the products you receive.
 In return, though, you get samples sent to you for free.

-As you’ve learned, free food samples are aplenty; you just know how to find where to get them.
+Free food samples are everywhere; you just know how to find where to get them.

 Do you consider coffee as its own food group?
 If you’re like me and you think coffee is LIFE, then bookmark this post: 8 places where you can find free coffee.